Posted Nov. 16, 2011

 A $1.3 million grant to develop a new food safety training program for government and industry has been awarded by the Food and Drug Administration to seven recipients, five of which have an associated veterinary school or college.

 The grant, announced Oct.
 5, funds the first year of a five-year agreement and is renewable for a total of $6.5 million.
 It is focused on preventing food-borne illnesses, which each year sicken 48 million people in the United States and cause 3,000 deaths, according to the Centers for Disease Control and Prevention.
 The grant is part of an FDA competitive grants program that aims to build an integrated national food safety system, as mandated by the U.S. Food Safety Modernization Act of 2011 (see JAVMA, Feb.
-15, 2011, page 409).
+15, 2011).

 According to the law, signed by President Barack Obama in January, Congress has provided the FDA with new regulatory authority to inspect farms.
 The FDA is also expected to hire thousands of new employees to fulfill this authority.
 These new hires will need to be trained; however, no coordinated training is currently offered by the federal, state, local, and tribal agencies that are tasked with ensuring food safety.